• Skip to primary navigation

 Jicama fries with ketchup on a parchment paper lined plate.

 So I've been a little obsessed with cooking with jicama lately (also known as a Mexican turnip).
-If you haven't eaten one before, I would describe it's flavor as mild or perhaps slightly sweet—and with a texture similar to an apple or potato.
+If you haven't eaten one before, I would describe it's flavor as mild or perhaps slightly sweet, with a texture similar to an apple or potato.
 It's both super refreshing and also incredibly versatile.
 You can eat it raw in a jicama salad, with a dip like guacamole (it has the perfect crunch for dipping), or even use it in coleslaw-like jicama slaw.

 Jump to: